-Signal extension mode used in the decomposition, see Modes (default: 'symmetric').
+mode [str or list of string, optional] Signal extension mode used in the decomposition, see Modes (default: 'symmetric').
+This can also be a tuple of modes specifying the mode to use on each axis in axes.

-Axes over which to compute the IDWT.
+axes [sequence of ints, optional] Axes over which to compute the IDWT.
 Repeated elements mean the IDWT will be performed multiple times along these axes.
 A value of None (the default) selects all axes.